 admission: the process by which an applicant receives a formal offer of a place in a course from an authorised officer of the University and where the applicant formally accepts that offer.

-anti-requisite: where there is significant overlap in content for two or more subjects, they may be defined as ‘anti-requisites’ for each other.
-Students will not be able to enrol in, or gain credit for, any subject that is an anti-requisite for one of their existing subjects.
+anti-requisite: where there is significant overlap in content for two or more subjects, they may be defined as 'anti-requisites' for each other.
+Student will not be able to enrol in, or gain credit for, any subject that is an anti-requisite for one of their existing subjects.

 assessment: Assessment is a process used to determine a student’s achievement of expected learning outcomes (AQF 2013 p.92).
 It includes all forms of assignments and examinations set as part of a program of study.
 Assessment exercises may be in the form of essays, project reports, laboratory reports, practical work, field trip reports, artistic or creative performances, teaching practice, placements, tutorials, tests or examinations etc.

 assignment: a piece of academic work to be completed by a student and submitted for assessment.